Grade Level: 10 (9-12)

 Slide 18 [How much...] – Now let's work with our worksheets to to determine how much solar energy potential we have where we live.

-Refer to the attached Solar Power Energy Estimation Worksheet Answers for student worksheet answer explanations.To find the latitude of your location (which is needed in order to determine the tilt angle of a solar module), either visit the NOAA Solar Calculator web page or use any internet browser to search for the latitude of your location (latitude is measured in degrees).
-Access the solar energy maps at the NREL website (http://www.nrel.gov/gis/solar.html), or print out the attached Solar Energy Maps in color and hand them out to students.
+For worksheet answer explanations, refer to the Solar Power Energy Estimation Worksheet Answers.To find the latitude of your location (which is needed in order to determine the tilt angle of a solar module), visit the NOAA Solar Calculator web page or use any internet browser to search for the latitude of your location (latitude is measured in degrees).
+Access the solar energy maps at the NREL website (https://www.nrel.gov/gis/solar.html) or print out the Solar Energy Maps in color as a student handout.

 angle of inclination: The angle the solar water heater (or other solar module) is positioned above the horizontal.
 In this lesson, the angle is the same as your latitude.